 During a colonoscopy, your doctor checks for abnormalities or disease in your large intestine, particularly the colon.
 They’ll use a colonoscope, a thin, flexible tube that has a light and camera attached.

-The colon is the lowest portion of the gastrointestinal tract—the series of organs that takes in food, absorbs nutrients, and disposes of waste.
+The colon helps form the lowest portion of the gastrointestinal tract.
+It takes in food, absorbs nutrients, and disposes of waste.

 - look for signs of cancers and other problems

 - explore the cause of unexplained changes in bowel habits

 - evaluate symptoms of abdominal pain or bleeding